Are you among the millions of workers who have fallen behind on retirement savings?

 3. Exploit every investment opportunity

-Sure, you can invest in your 401(k), and you should, at least with enough to get full employer matching funds, Nola Kulig, a Certified Financial Planner and founder of Kulig Financial Advisors in Longmeadow, Massachusetts, tells Money Talks News.
+Sure, you can invest in your 401(k), and you should, at least with a big enough contribution to get full employer matching funds, Nola Kulig, a Certified Financial Planner and founder of Kulig Financial Advisors in Longmeadow, Massachusetts, tells Money Talks News.

 But don’t stop there.